cabo/voucher/draft-richardson-anima-rfc8366bis.md

 ## The SMI Security for S/MIME CMS Content Type Registry

-IANA has registered the following OID in the "SMI Security for S/MIME CMS Content Type (1.2.840.113549.1.9.16.1)" registry:
+This document requests IANA to update this  registered OID in the "SMI Security for S/MIME CMS Content Type (1.2.840.113549.1.9.16.1)" registry to point to the RFC number to be assigned to this document:

 ~~~~
             Decimal  Description                             References
             -------  --------------------------------------  ----------
-            40       id-ct-animaJSONVoucher                  RFC 8366
+            40       id-ct-animaJSONVoucher                  RFC XXXX
 ~~~~